Skip to content

 Digital Pathology

 NHS Greater Glasgow and Clyde Pathology Department is undergoing a digital transformation whereby glass slides are digitised and are able to be viewed on digital workstations, rather than microscopes.
-This change is being undertaking in partnership with Philips Healthcare and is partially funded as part of the iCAIRD Consortium by Innovate UK.
+This change is being undertaking in partnership with Philips Healthcare.

 The transformation will take several years to complete for histology (and longer for cytology where the technology is less mature).
 We are following national guidelines and best practice recommendations from the Royal College of Pathologists (RCPath) and pathologists reporting digitally are following the RCPath validation process.
 Digital Pathology is being incorporated into our quality management system and we are working towards UKAS extension to scope.